-It's a beautiful September day.
-There's a cool breeze blowing, not a cloud in the sky, and it's inspired you to lace up your shoes after taking a break from running all Summer.
+It's a beautiful Spring day.
+There's a cool breeze blowing, not a cloud in the sky, and it's inspired you to lace up your shoes after taking a break from running all Winter.
 A few minutes into it, you start to experience an itchy sensation all over your legs, and it's so overwhelming that you have to stop running to scratch.
 What gives?

 Just like a red face during exercise, itchy legs are no cause for alarm, that is unless the itch is accompanied by hives.
 Exercise-induced urticaria is in a sense an allergy to exercise, and if you're also experiencing stomach cramps, swelling of the face or tongue, or difficulty breathing, seek medical attention immediately.